Owen3H/twittxr/README.md

 ```console
 bun add twittxr
 ```

 Optionally, you can install `puppeteer` >=16 to use as a fallback on failed requests.<br>
-This will avoid issues with Cloudflare, e.g. "403 Forbidden".
+This can potentially avoid issues with Cloudflare.
+Ex: "403 Forbidden".

 ```console
 bun add twittxr puppeteer
 ```